IAmMoltony/libmtnlog/README.md

 ## Platform compatibility

 The library has been tested and works on POSIX environments (Linux, Mac, BSD, ...) and on Windows.
+Colored output uses ANSI escape sequences, so make sure you check if the terminal supports color before turning color on.